cache2k/cache2k/src/site/markdown/index.md

 ## License

-The code is released under GPLv3.
-We are aware, that this is not a fit for everyone.
-Details are discussed at [Issue 13](https://github.com/headissue/cache2k/issues/13).
+The code is released under Apache license.

 ## Alternatives